TennCreekBridges/valet-portfolio/README.md

 ## Description

-This React portfolio is a single-page application which showcases past project work, past work experience and allows the user to download a copy of my resume.
+This React portfolio is a single-page application which showcases past project work, past work experience and allows the potential employer to download a copy of my resume.
 ​

 ## Table of Contents